Solar System: Orbits

-The planets and other large objects in orbit around the Sun lie near the plane of Earth's orbit, known as the ecliptic.
+The planets and other large objects in orbit around the Sun lie near the invariable plane of the Solar System, as does Earth's orbit, known as the ecliptic, and most closely the orbit of Jupiter, with an inclination to it of 0.3219°.
 Smaller icy objects such as comets frequently orbit at significantly greater angles to this plane.
 Most of the planets in the Solar System have secondary systems of their own, being orbited by natural satellites called moons.
-Many of the largest natural satellites are in synchronous rotation, with one face permanently turned toward their parent.
-The four giant planets have planetary rings, thin bands of tiny particles that orbit them in unison.
+All of the largest natural satellites are in synchronous rotation, with one face permanently turned toward their parent.
+The four giant planets have planetary rings, thin discs of tiny particles that orbit them in unison.

 As a result of the formation of the Solar System, planets and most other objects orbit the Sun in the same direction that the Sun is rotating.
 That is, counter-clockwise, as viewed from above Earth's north pole.
 There are exceptions, such as Halley's Comet.
-Most of the larger moons orbit their planets in prograde direction, matching the planetary rotation; Neptune's moon Triton is the largest to orbit in the opposite, retrograde manner.
+Most of the larger moons orbit their planets in prograde direction, matching the direction of planetary rotation; Neptune's moon Triton is the largest to orbit in the opposite, retrograde manner.
 Most larger objects rotate around their own axes in the prograde direction relative to their orbit, though the rotation of Venus is retrograde.

-To a good first approximation, Kepler's laws of planetary motion describe the orbits of objects about the Sun.
+To a good first approximation, Kepler's laws of planetary motion describe the orbits of objects around the Sun.
 These laws stipulate that each object travels along an ellipse with the Sun at one focus, which causes the body's distance from the Sun to vary over the course of its year.
 A body's closest approach to the Sun is called its perihelion, whereas its most distant point from the Sun is called its aphelion.
-The orbits of the planets are nearly circular, but many comets, asteroids, and Kuiper belt objects follow highly elliptical orbits.
+With the exception of Mercury, the orbits of the planets are nearly circular, but many comets, asteroids, and Kuiper belt objects follow highly elliptical orbits.
 Kepler's laws only account for the influence of the Sun's gravity upon an orbiting body, not the gravitational pulls of different bodies upon each other.
-On a human time scale, these additional perturbations can be accounted for using numerical models, but the planetary system can change chaotically over billions of years.
+On a human time scale, these perturbations can be accounted for using numerical models, but the planetary system can change chaotically over billions of years.

 The angular momentum of the Solar System is a measure of the total amount of orbital and rotational momentum possessed by all its moving components.
 Although the Sun dominates the system by mass, it accounts for only about 2% of the angular momentum.
 The planets, dominated by Jupiter, account for most of the rest of the angular momentum due to the combination of their mass, orbit, and distance from the Sun, with a possibly significant contribution from comets.